Trump dodges question on whether he has worked for Russia

 The New York Times report Friday cited unnamed former law enforcement officials and others familiar with the investigation.

-Trump responded to the report Saturday during a telephone interview broadcast on Fox News Channel after host Jeanine Pirro, who is also a personal friend of the president, asked whether he is currently or has ever worked for Russia.
+Trump responded to the story Saturday during a telephone interview broadcast on Fox News Channel after host Jeanine Pirro, a personal friend, asked the Russia question.

 Digital Access For Only $0.99